anytizer/sargam-blog.lmms/README.md

 ## Raag and Thaat Database

 Primarily, the notes have to stay within a limited range as defined by their melody pattern called the [Raaga System](https://en.wikipedia.org/wiki/Raga).
-Any SARGAM is likely to automatically classify under one of the 10 parent scales called [Thaat](https://en.wikipedia.org/wiki/Thaat).
+Any SARGAM is likely to automatically classify under one of the 10 [Thaats](https://en.wikipedia.org/wiki/Thaat).
-Today, a Thaat is fixed set of scales.
-And raag is a combination of selected musical notes that fall under a Thaat.

 You can find this database at various websites including:
  - [Wikipedia](https://en.wikipedia.org/wiki/List_of_ragas_in_Hindustani_classical_music)